St Helens Corporation Tramways

 History

-At this time, the corporation was undecided as to whether it would operate the new system itself or lease it to a company.
+The corporation was, however, undecided as to whether it would operate the new system itself or lease it to a company.
 Somewhat surprisingly, given the long and often rancorous relationship between the council and the company, the corporation agreed to lease operation for 21 years — from the 1st October 1898 — to the New St Helens and District Tramways Company, the latter simply being the old company recapitalised.
 The task of reconstructing the steam tramway began later that year, and the first electric trams commenced running on the 20th July 1899.
 It is thought that the last steam tram ran on or around the 6th April 1900, though the precise date seems not to have been recorded.

 The relationship between the corporation and the company remained a fraught one, with the former seemingly intent on finding every opportunity to lodge a complaint.
 It was therefore perhaps no surprise when, in 1915, the corporation made it clear to the company that the lease would not be extended when it expired on the 30th September 1919.
 The corporation duly took full control of the tramway on the 1st October 1919, buying the operating infrastructure (e.g., the tramcars) from the company.